qzhang503/proteoQ/README.md

 peptide is likely to have its own confidence expectation in peptide identification.
-Therefore, if we were to filter data by their `pep_expect` values at a later stage of analysis, we would have lost the authentic information in `pep_expect` for peptides with mulitple PSM identifications.
+Therefore, if we were to filter data by their `pep_expect` values at a later stage of analysis, we would have lost the authentic information in `pep_expect` for peptides with multiple PSM identifications.
 More specifically, the values under `pep_expect` in peptide tables are the geometric-mean representation of PSM results (see also section 4).